 DREAM BIG: UNLOCKING SIENA'S FULL POTENTIAL IN THE SCIENCES

-The Nobel Hall science center expansion and Roger Bacon renovation will directly impact 41% of the Siena College student body (and growing!)
-The science complex will feature approximately 40,000 sq. ft. of all-new specialized laboratories, active learning spaces, and more.
+The Nobel Hall science center expansion and Roger Bacon renovation directly impacts 41% of the Siena College student body (and growing!)
+The science complex now features approximately 40,000 sq. ft. of all-new specialized laboratories, active learning spaces, and more.
 This transformative project is Siena's launchpad toward its goal of becoming the #1 college in the region for the sciences.

 Enhanced student experience